300 Win Magnum Ammo

 With every purchase, Ammo.com donates to an organization that shares our values.
 Learn More

 History of .300 Winchester Magnum Ammunition

-The .300 Win Mag has seen renewed popularity in the first decade of the 21st Century as the US Army has begun converting its .308 Winchester sniper rifles to the .300 WM cartridge, which is capable of engaging human-sized targets out to 1200 meters.
-This is a 50% improvement over the .308 Winchester, itself a very effective sniper rifle cartridge.
+The popularity of the .300 Win Mag surged again in the early years of the new millennium since the US Army started converting its sniper rifles from .308 Winchester to the .300 WM cartridge, which is able to engage targets of human size at ranges as great as 1200 meters.
+This distance is 50% farther than the reach of the .308 Winchester, which is itself a very effective sniper rifle cartridge.

 Discuss 300 Win Magnum ammunition by adding your comment to the 0 comments below or by asking a new question